What is Cannabichromene and Why is it the Next Miracle Cannabinoid?

 Acne Relief

-Acne in humans is caused by excess sebum production and inflammation of the skin glands.
-Thanks to its anti-inflammatory properties, the medical community is extremely excited about the CBC’s potential in reducing acne flare-ups and outbreaks.
+Excess sebum production and inflammation of the skin glands cause acne in humans.
+Thanks to its anti-inflammatory properties, the medical community is extremely excited about the CBC’s potential in reducing acne flare-ups.

 One study found that CBC reduces levels of arachidonic acid, an acne-causing compound that can cause skin glands to be hyperactive.